raj-shekhar1/k8s-cluster-tf/README.md

-Deploy Kubernetes using terraform and Travis CI on Google Kubernetes Engine
+Deploy Kubernetes cluster using terraform and Travis CI on Google Kubernetes Engine